GAURAV2234/GAURAV2234/README.md

 <!--
 =====================================================
 📌 SETUP CHECKLIST — still to replace:
-1. LeetCode / GeeksforGeeks / Kaggle usernames (search "YOUR-" in this file)
+1. Repo links under "Featured Projects" -> your actual repo URLs
-2. Repo links under "Featured Projects" -> your actual repo URLs
+2. Spotify widget -> your own handle, or delete those lines
-3. Spotify widget & Buy Me a Coffee -> your own handles, or delete those lines
+3. Fun Zone interactive widget -> once we settle on a style (see chat)
 4. Snake animation & 3D contribution graph -> see the collapsible "Bonus animated widgets" section above for one-time GitHub Action setup steps
 5. Place this file in a repo named exactly "GAURAV2234"